 After you’ve gathered all the bottles or sippy cups from your cupboards and have gone through them and purged unnecessary, you’re ready to tackle what’s left.

 1. Group Like with Like

 When doing this in my kitchen, it was helpful to spread everything out across my dining room table to see the full “collection” at a glance.
-Then I could decide what items belonged together.
+Then I could decide which items belonged together.
 Once grouped into categories, I could see how much space I needed to store each type of item.

 2. Choose Your Storage Solutions

-Next, take stock of your cabinets and decide which items go where.
+Next, take stock of your cabinets, and decide which items go where.

 3. Store Your Items

-One exception to this rule is sterilized bottles.
-If you have the kitchen space and a zone for washing and sterilizing, it may be easiest to leave the sterilized bottle in the sterilizer until the next feeding.
+One exception to this rule is sterilized baby bottles.
+If you have the kitchen space and a zone for washing and sterilizing, it may be easiest to leave the sterilized bottle in the bottle sterilizer until the next feeding.

 4. Label Everything

 Here’s where you get to express some creativity.
 You can use anything from masking tape to standard labels to personalized vinyl labels made with a craft label maker.